magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

 ## Step 6: Write the content for the required CCPA customer notifications.

-(Functional areas: Legal, Customer Service, User Experience, Administrative Support)
+Stakeholders: Legal, Customer Service, User Experience, Administrative Support

   **Notice of Collection**: A notice given at or before the time personal information is collected from your customer.
 The notice should be written in plain language, and be easy for the average customer to understand.
 The notice should draw the attention of the customer, and be available in multiple languages, if applicable.